smucsclub/hacksmu/index.md

   ],
   [
     "Can I submit previous work?",
-    "Doing so cheats yourself of the opportunity to learn and grow at an educational event.
-Please respect yourself and those around you by presenting only what you are able to create during HackSMU."
+    "Doing so cheats yourself of the opportunity to learn and grow at this educational event.
+Please respect yourself and those around you by presenting only what you create during HackSMU.
+"
   ],
   [
     "What can I make?",